-The 12-inch PowerBook G4 supports the 54 Mbps AirPort Extreme Card, an internal wireless LAN module.
+The PowerBook G4 -12 inch computer supports the 54 Mbps AirPort Extreme Card, an internal wireless LAN module.
 The AirPort Extreme Card is available as a build-to-order option or as a user-installable upgrade through The Apple Store.